 Choose the Right Partner for Telehealth Coding and Billing

 ECLAT Health Solutions has extensive experience in telehealth coding and billing as well as the knowledge to work with you and your payer for proper reimbursement of Telehealth services rendered.
-Partner with our dynamic team of accredited AAPC and AHIMA coding professionals and experienced billing experts, to overcome common telehealth challenges like appropriate use of modifiers, establishing medical necessity, and determining the correct place of service.
+Partner with our dynamic team of accredited AAPC and AHIMA coding professionals and experienced medical billing experts, to overcome common telehealth challenges like appropriate use of modifiers, establishing medical necessity, and determining the correct place of service.

-Click the below link to set up a virtual consultation and learn our flexible outsourcing options amid COVID-19.
+Click the below link to set up a virtual consultation and learn about our flexible outsourcing options amid COVID-19.

 1Zimiles, A. (2020, July.
 Four new statistics prove that telemedicine isn't just a pandemic fad.
 Retrieved September 16, 2020, from https://www.medicaleconomics.com/view/four-new-statistics-that-prove-that-telemedicine-isn-t-just-apandemic-fad